nitinnandansingh/AboutYouLogisticsTask/README.md

    - Converted date columns to `datetime` for consistency.

 2. **Data Exploration**
-   - Explore each column of each dataframe created from the datasets
+   - Explored each column of each dataframe created from the datasets.

 3. **Tasks Implementation**
    - **Step 1**: Aggregated B2C and SCD (Shipping & Picking Warehouse) data for **Warehouse 2** based on export rules.